 When a student transfers to the Tennessee College of Applied Technology - McMinnville from another TCAT, the previous TCAT is contacted.
-Results from the KeyTrain or Career Ready101 online program are requested.
-Upon assessment of these test/completion results, the student is either placed in Technology Foundations to complete program requirements or exempted from Technology Foundations KeyTrain/Career Ready101 instruction.
+Results from their Technology Foundations class are requested.
+Upon assessment of these test/completion results, the student is either placed in Technology Foundations to complete program requirements or exempted from Technology Foundations.